tact-lang/pitaya/docs/SPECIFICATION.md

 **Dense Mode (30+ tasks)**:

 - Minimal cards in tight grid
-- Just ID, status emoji, cost, and runtime
+- ID, status emoji, cost, and runtime only
 - Color coding for quick status scanning
 - Strategy-level progress more prominent
 - Summary stats matter more than individuals